jlangston/zsh-git-worktrees/README.md

   my-other-neat-worktree
 ```

-Using `gwt` to switch worktrees, you'll always be in a directory with the same
+Using `wt` to switch worktrees, you'll always be in a directory with the same
-name as your project -- thanks to the symlink that gwt handles for you.
+name as your project -- thanks to the symlink that wt handles for you.
 This
 helps with things like docker-compose, allowing you to switch between
 worktrees, all while tricking compose into thinking you're in one "project".

 ## Demo

 ![demo](https://github.com/egyptianbman/zsh-git-worktrees/raw/main/vhs.gif)

 ## Auto completion

 This plugin automatically loads auto completion.
 Feel free to hit tab after
-`gwt` to get suggestions of available worktrees you can switch to.
+`wt` to get suggestions of available worktrees you can switch to.

 ## Usage